mehulagg/gitlab/doc/user/project/description_templates.md

   images guidelines, link to the related issue, reviewer name, and so on.
 - You can also create issues and merge request templates for different stages of your workflow, for example, feature proposal, feature improvement, or a bug report.
+- You can use a description template as a [Service Desk email template](service_desk.md#general-email-template).

 ## Creating issue templates